mikedilger/mosaic-spec/docs/rationale.md

 ## Master-Key Subkey

-Users need to keep their private key secure so they don't have their identity stolen.
-But they also need to access their private key online in order to use the protocol.
+Users need to keep their secret key secure so they don't have their identity stolen.
+But they also need to access their secret key online in order to use the protocol.
 By splitting the keys into a master key and multiple device keys (or subkeys) we can enable very secure master key storage and usage without impeding the ability to operate online with subkeys.